I am a Birmingham Fellow and Leverhulme Fellow in the Department of Philosophy at The University of Birmingham. I joined in September 2017.

 I am currently researching colour.
 Specifically, I am interested in the interface between the metaphysics of properties, visual psychology and philosophical work on colour.

-I am also interested in the metaphysics of properties, the relevance of properties to work on the mind, and on the nature of attention.
+I am also interested in the metaphysics of properties, the relevance of properties to work on the mind, and attention.

 Previously, I was a Leverhulme Early Career Fellow at the University of Cambridge.
 This was funded by The Leverhulme Trust and The Isaac Newton Trust.